Coins - 2002 Mint

 The back of both inserts continue with the corresponding red or blue ink.

-In the 2001 mint set, the US Mint continued with their practice of adding a separate
+In the 2002 mint set, the US Mint continued to add a separate card for easily ordering

 The opposite side of the reorder form suggests the collector order more mint sets for friends and